 The bridge itself reminds me of those playground bridges but for adults!
 It moves when you move, not like crazy wobbling just tiny shifts with each step.

 This is the view below the bridge.
-It is pretty tropical and jungle looking, even though it’s the middle of a neighborhood.
+It is pretty tropical and jungle-looking, even though it’s in the middle of a neighborhood.

 Next, we decided to head down to La Jolla.
 We found a pretty beach to look down at.
 Parking was hard, we drove around 2 or 3 times to get a spot, it can be cutthroat if you want to be somewhat close.

 I was seriously impressed with the lifeguard stand, it was so modern.
-The backside had information on waves and weather, which I thought was cool.
+The back side had information on waves and weather, which I thought was cool.
 The lifeguards definitely had a lot on their hands.
-People were swimming WAY to close to the cliffs and they would be taken far out very quickly.
+People were swimming WAY too close to the cliffs and they would be taken far out very quickly.

-Down on the beach under this lifeguard stand, there was these little “coves”.
+Down on the beach under this lifeguard stand, there were these little “coves”.